koitsu/hdmademo/README.md

 * [ca65](ca65/) -- LoROM, slowrom/normal speed (2.68MHz)
 * [original](original/) -- the original code/files to `hdmademo`, circa 1993

+ROMs for each are kept within their respective directory.

 ## History

 In August 1993, minus (a.k.a.
 Norman Yen) released a small SNES demo called